- (LUX) - Premium cinema with in-cinema dining

 Treat the kids to a party in our dedicated party rooms, or enjoy the sights and sounds of the latest release films on a massive scale.
 HOYTS Wetherill Park even has its very own Xtremescreen, which boasts the largest screen within the complex – you’ll be blown away!

 FREE parking is available at Wetherill Park car park.
-Designated 1 hour, 3 hour, 4 hour and staff parking zones apply.
+Designated 4 hour and staff parking zones apply.
 Check signage when parking.

-Strong sex scenes, sexual references and coarse language
+Violence, sexual references and coarse language

-Mature themes and violence
+Science fiction themes and violence

 Using recovered alien technology, the nations of Earth have collaborated on an immense defense program to protect the planet.
 But nothing can prepare us for the aliens’ advanced and unprecedented force.
 Only the ingenuity of a few brave men and women can bring our world back from the brink of extinction.

 Young and quirky Louisa 'Lou' Clark (Emilia Clarke) moves from one job to the next to help her family make ends meet.
 Her cheerful attitude is put to the test when she becomes a caregiver for Will Traynor (Sam Claflin), a wealthy young banker left paralyzed from an accident two years earlier.
 Will's cynical outlook starts to change when Louisa shows him that life is worth living.
 As their bond deepens, their lives and hearts change in ways neither one could have imagined.